* Bargain-hunting after refunding fuels U.S. bond appetite

 analysts and traders said.

-Reuters, while the Consumer Price Index grew 2.2 percent on a
+The Consumer Price Index grew 2.2 percent on a 12-month

-12-month basis through April, slower than March's 2.4 percent
+basis through April, slower than March's 2.4 percent gain.
+This

 percent, a near six-week peak, in reaction to data showing a